 Vapor transport through diffusion can be a benefit or a detriment.
 In some circumstances, vapor diffusing into a wall assembly can condense and accumulate resulting in problems with material deterioration.
 On the other hand, vapor diffusion can also be used as a drying mechanism that will allow assemblies to dry to either the exterior or the interior or both.
 In general, the vapor control strategy used should maximize the drying potential of the assembly while minimizing the potential for wetting.
 With vapor diffusion being affected by both permeability of building components and temperature gradients across assemblies, the vapor control strategy is often related to, and integrated in, the insulation system design as well.
-For mixed-humid climates, walls are generally designed to dry to both the interior and the exterior (flow through assemblies) or, they are designed with insulating sheathing in order to control the temperature of the condensing surfaces.
+For cold climates, walls are generally designed to dry to the exterior, with the vapor permeability of the exterior of the wall being 5 times more permeable than the interior; or, they are designed with insulating sheathing in order to control the temperature of the condensing surfaces.
 The thickness of the insulating sheathing is determined by calculation based on the severity of the climate.